-39. Tuition tax credits and vouchers
+40. Tuition tax credits and vouchers (moved to Statements of Belief)

-Priority: SCSBA strongly opposes state or federally-mandated efforts to directly or indirectly subsidize elementary or secondary private, religious or home schools with public funds.
+Priority: SCSBA strongly opposes state or federally-mandated effortsto directly or indirectly subsidize elementary or secondary private, religious or home schools with public funds.

 Rationale: SCSBA believes that a strong public school system is the very bedrock of democracy and must not become viewed as a mere public service.
-Tuition tax credits, tax deductions, or vouchers for private schools undermine the principles of public education by encouraging the enrollment of children in private schools and raise constitutional problems.
+Tuition tax credits, tax deductions or vouchers for private schools undermine the principles of public education by encouraging the enrollment of children in private schools and raise constitutional problems.
 The original tuition tax credit proposal Put Parents in Charge Act and various subsequent proposals represent a complete abandonment of South Carolina's public schools.
-Studies by SCSBA and the State Budget and Control Board prove schools are negatively impacted financially by the loss of state funds due to declining enrollment of students transferring to private schools.
-Tuition tax credits or vouchers divert public funds to private entities with absolutely no accountability.
+Studies by SCSBA and the State Budget and Control Board prove schools are negatively impacted financially by the loss of state funds due to declining enrollment ofstudents transferring to private schools.
+Tuition tax credits or vouchersdivert public funds to private entities with absolutely no accountability.
 Over the past decade, several studies have recommended a state increase in funds for public schools.
-South Carolina cannot afford further erosion of the funds available for public schools.
+South Carolina cannot afford furthererosion of the funds available for public schools.